Travelling with a camera

 If you want to take better photos on your travels, you’ll need to understand what gear to bring and how to travel with it.
-These are our quick tips from years of lugging photography equipment across the globe.
+These are our quick tips for travelling with camera equipment from years of lugging it across the globe.

 We travel as light as we can.
-Unfortunately, camera equipment is usually heavy, and narrowing down what you really need can be a pain.
+Unfortunately, camera equipment is usually heavy, and narrowing down what you really need when travelling with a camera or a whole suite of gear can be a pain.

 But unless you’re a professional, don’t get caught up thinking you need every piece of kit on the market to get the best pictures.
 Instead, narrow it down to the essentials – one good camera body, one or two lenses that cover a large focal range (wide and tele lenses for example) and your accessories.

 If you’re just starting out, look for something more compact and light.
-Consider a good quality point-and-shoot or a mirrorless set-up rather than a DSLR.
+For those just venturing out into the world of adventure and travel photography, travelling with a camera may not be a big deal if you start out with a good quality point-and-shoot or a mirrorless set-up rather than a DSLR.

 To keep packing easy, keep the accessories as minimal as possible.
 A good starting list is: